 Important Iron Condor Trading Tips

 Commissions and fees are the biggest things to be aware of when trading iron condors.
 At a minimum, you will be trading 4 options contracts.
-Brokers like Ally Invest are great, because their commissions are low and they only charge one ticket charge per iron condor trade.
+Brokers like Tastyworks are great, because their commissions are low and they only charge one ticket charge per iron condor trade.

 If you are trading with a broker who isn’t friendly to options traders, commissions will quickly eat into your profits.